Azylem/Zeroscapes/README.md

-# Zeroscapes
-Zeroscape NFAs for ZeroPointModules at Nonsensus, by Azylem
+#Zeroscapes series non-fungible asset (NFA) by Azylem

+All rights reserved.

+#SCID's in collection:
+##AZYZS0013